onlyfanfuriks/simple-reg-cleaner/README.md

 ## Introduction

-The Docker Registry Cleaner is a command-line application designed to automatically clean up old docker images from a Docker registry.
+The Docker Registry Cleaner is a command line application designed to automatically clean old Docker images from a Docker registry.
 It provides a flexible and configurable way to define cleanup jobs based on various criteria.

 ## Installation

 The Docker Registry Cleaner can be installed and run using Python 3.11 or higher.
-Follow these steps to install and run the application:
+Follow the steps below to install and run the application:

 1. Clone the repository or download the source code from the GitHub repository.

-2. Install the required dependencies by running the following command or just use `Pipenv` tool:
+2. Install the required dependencies by running the following command or simply use the `Pipenv` tool:

     ```text
     pip install -r requirements.txt